Egypt's Mubarak sent back to prison from hospital

 There has been no clear statement from independent medical experts on any ailments, although state media have reported a variety of illnesses ranging from shortage of breath to heart attacks and comas.

-Many Egyptians have been skeptical, suspecting his fellow military officers who had been running the country since he was toppled before Mursi was elected as president of maneuvering to give him a more comfortable confinement.
+Many Egyptians have been sceptical, suspecting his fellow military officers who had been running the country since he was toppled before Mursi was elected as president of manoeuvring to give him a more comfortable confinement.

 Mubarak's two sons are being held in the same prison, facing trial on graft charges, which they deny.